lowRISC/ibex-demo-system-labs/lab4.md

 ## Testing our implementation

-With our new instructions implemented how do we test them?
+With our new instructions implemented, how do we test them?
-We could just switch out the functions that do complex number manipulation in our Mandelbrot demo to use our new instructions but if it doesn't work first time it'll be hard to debug.
+We could just switch out the functions that do complex number manipulation in our Mandelbrot demo to use our new instructions, but if it doesn't work first time, it'll be hard to debug.
 So instead we'll use a dedicated program to test the instructions against existing software implementations.
-You can find this in the `lab4_material\cmplx_test` directory, follow these steps to build it:
+You can find this in the `lab4_material\cmplx_test` directory.
+Follow these steps to build it:

- * Copy its contents into `sw/demo/cmplx_test` in the demo system repository
+1. Copy its contents into `sw/demo/cmplx_test` in the demo system repository
- * Add 'add_subdirectory(cmplx_test)' on its own line in sw/demo/CMakeLists.txt
+2. Add `add_subdirectory(cmplx_test)` on its own line in `sw/demo/CMakeLists.txt`
- * Switch to the 'sw/build' directory (or whatever build directory you chose to use) and run 'cmake ../ -DSIM_CTRL_OUTPUT=On'
+3. Switch to the `sw/build` directory (or whatever build directory you chose to use) and run `cmake ../ -DSIM_CTRL_OUTPUT=On`
- * Build the software with 'make'
+4. Build the software with `make`

 Note the `-DSIM_CTRL_OUTPUT=On`.
 This redirects output from the UART to the simulator control which writes them to a log file.
-With this enabled you can see output from the program (in particular the test results) when running it through verilator.
+With this enabled you can see output from the program (in particular the test results) when running it through Verilator.
-Note that you need to rerun the `cmake` command with that option set to 'Off' and rebuild the software to use it on FPGA.
+Note that you need to rerun the `cmake` command with that option set to `Off` and rebuild the software to use it on FPGA.

-Build a demo system simulation binary as you learnt in lab2 and run the 'cmplx_test' binary (path sw/build/demos/cmplx_test/cmplx_test).
+Build a demo system simulation binary as you learnt in Lab 2 and run the `cmplx_test` binary (path `sw/build/demos/cmplx_test/cmplx_test`).
-Look at the 'ibex_demo_system.log' file that will be in the same directory you ran the simulation from.
+Look at the `ibex_demo_system.log` file that will be in the same directory you ran the simulation from.
-If you got your implementation correct you will see 'All tests passed'.
+If you got your implementation correct, you will see "All tests passed".
-Otherwise a failure will be reported, you will be told what test failed and given the input and output of the software version and what your instruction implementation did, time to break out GTKWave and start debugging!
+Otherwise a failure will be reported, you will be told what test failed and given the input and output of the software version and what your instruction implementation did, time to open GTKWave and start debugging!

 ## Implementing Mandelbrot with our custom instructions